 Flour - all kinds of flour work for this lovely recipe.
 In addition to the gluten-free mix, we have tried whole wheat flour, all-purpose flour, spelt flour, and oat flour.

-Whole wheat flour works well and adds nutrition and fiber, just remember that it make be less fluffy, but just a little, nothing to worry about!
+Whole wheat flour works well and adds nutrition and fiber, just remember that it makes be less fluffy, but just a little, nothing to worry about!

 Dairy-free milk - you can use preferably soy milk, homemade oat milk, and cashew milk because they make better vegan buttermilk, but almond milk also works.
 Vegan yogurt works as well.
 To make vegan buttermilk, you can also use apple cider vinegar.